jasonfirkus/ansrcli/readme.md

 # ansrcli

-ansrCLI quickly generates quizzes from lecture notes by using Google's Gemini to analyze the source file and produce a balanced set of questions, including true/false, short answer, and multiple-choice, in seconds.
+ansrcli quickly generates quizzes from lecture notes by using Google's Gemini to analyze the source file and produce a balanced set of questions, including true/false, short answer, and multiple-choice, in seconds.
 Once you finish a quiz, your answers are graded and feedback is provided on what you could have done better.

 We hope this tool is helpful for students going through through their education journey.